fitzsim/cl-starter-script/README.md

 Features:

-* Starting point for a small Common Lisp utility script.
+* Template for a small Common Lisp utility script.

+* Meant to be renamed and hacked up.

 * Runnable from the command line.